atadsp/dungeoneerer/README.md

 3. ```nvm install```
 4. ```nvm use```
 5. ```npm install```
-6. fill in .env file
+6. fill in .env file in the root directory

 ### Deploying the Database
 1. Download and install postgres
 2. Download and install liquibase
 3. cd into the psql directory
-4. setup your `liquibase.properties` file
+4. setup your `liquibase.properties` file in the psql directory
 5. ```liquibase update```

 ## Launch